rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

   `MATCH (a:SOFTWARE_VERSION) RETURN a.version`<br>
   <br>

-  The following diagram shows the nodes, attributes, and relationships that feature software nodes and their relationships.
+  The following diagram shows the attributes for the software version node, the other software nodes.

   <br>
   ![API Image](/images/sw_ver.png){:class="img-responsive"} <br>